Generic Name: benzocaine (BEN-zoe-kane)

 Relieving pain and itching in the ear caused by ear infections.
 It may also be used for other conditions as determined by your doctor.

-Otocain drops is a local anesthetic.
+Otocain drops are a local anesthetic.
 It works by reducing pain and discomfort in the ear.

 Do NOT use Otocain drops if:

 - you are allergic to any ingredient in Otocain drops or to similar medicines (eg, lidocaine)

 - your eardrum is perforated

 Contact your doctor or health care provider right away if any of these apply to you.

 Before using Otocain drops: